-Termites are a serious household problem that every homeowner should deal with.
+Termites are a serious household problem that every homeowner should watch out for.
 In fact, a survey by Archicentre from the Royal Institute of Architects found that an estimated 130,000 Australian homes are ravaged by termites per year.
 The average cost of treatment and repair for these homes can go up to $10,000 per home according to AEPMA.

 In the warmer months of the year, you may see termites more often as they work for their colony.
 This increase in activity lies in termite biology.
 Termites are cold-blooded insects.
 They do not have the ability to generate their own body temperature.
 This means that temperature changes in the environment can also lead to changes in their physiology.